 Is to be an imaginative, vibrant space where all are welcome to make art and connect with neighbors, inspiring hope and pride across our community

 REACH Studio Art Center was founded in November, 2003 by local textile artist, Alice Brinkman.
 Strategically locating the art center at the edge of two urban neighborhoods and along the S. Washington Avenue corridor, places REACH in the heart of Lansing and in walking proximity to thousands of residents.
-The charming, but run down brick store front building was renovated into a neighborhood art space.
+The charming, but run-down brick store front building was renovated into a neighborhood art space.
 Staff, board members, volunteers, and contracted art teachers have worked hard to develop this community resource for youth art-making and education.
 REACH became a non-profit corporation in February, 2004 and since then has serviced thousands of community members with financially accessible art programs for children and adults.
-REACH is committed to the vision of providing creative, visual art-making experiences especially to those who may find art making activities difficult to access, due to location or cost.
+REACH is committed to providing creative, visual art-making experiences especially to those who may find art making activities difficult to access, due to location or cost.

 REACH youth programming is offered on a sliding scale to families who find it financially difficult to access out-of-school art education.
 Three tiers are available based on household income.
 Grants, donations, and revenue from fee-based programs provide the necessary revenue to continue serving the community with affordable and innovative art education.
 REACH has received numerous local and statewide grants and awards since its inception in 2003, including local, state and federal funding.
 REACH is a member of the Arts Council of Greater Lansing, and an affiliate of the Capital Area United Way and benefits from many partnerships throughout the region.